stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 07 - Frames.md

 | Fill   | false    | false  | true   |
 | Inside | N/A      | N/A    | y      |
 | Above  | N/A      | x      | x      |

+### Frames And Complex Understanding Quiz

+_Write a frame representation of the story below_.

+> Today, an extremely serious earthquake of magnitude 8.5 hit Lower Slabovia, killing 25 people and causing \$500 million in damage.
+The President of Lower Slabovia said that the hard-hit area near the Sadie Hawkins fault has been a danger zone for years.

+- Subject: Earthquake
+  - Time: Today
+  - Magnitude: 8.5
+  - Location: Lower Slabovia
+  - People dead: 25
+  - Cost of damage: \$500M